Almendra-art/lncRNAs_study_lupinus_anthracnose/README.md

 ## Overview

-This repository provides a complete computational framework to identify lncRNAs and putative regulatory interactions between lncRNAs and protein-coding genes by integrating:
+This repository contains the computational workflow and analysis scripts used to identify candidate lncRNAs and infer putative regulatory interactions between lncRNAs and protein-coding genes by integrating:

--   Two lncRNA prediction tools (FEELnc and CPC2) to increase confidence in results
+-   Two lncRNA prediction tools (FEELnc and CPC2) and filtering steps.
 -   Two differential expression analysis tools (DESeq2 and edgeR)
 -   Co-expression network analysis (WGCNA)